stelcodes/nuzzle/README.md

 The `render-webpage` function uses the `:id` value to determine what Hiccup to return.
 This is how a single function can produce Hiccup for every webpage.

 Just because a webpage exists in your realized site data doesn't mean you have to include it in your static site.
-If you don't want a webpage to be exported, just return `nil`.
+If you don't want a webpage to be published, just return `nil`.

 ### Accessing Your Site Data with `get-site-data`
 With many static site generators, accessing global data inside markup templates can be painful to say the least.
 Nuzzle strives to solve this difficult problem elegantly with a function called `get-site-data`.
 While realizing your site data, Nuzzle attaches a copy of this function to each webpage map under the key `:get-site-data`.